Bottom Paint 30-Month Update

 Hard paints also benefit from high copper loads, With the Pettit Trinidad products all delivering solid performance, along with Interlux Utra-Kote.

-See Table I for both a summary of both 24- and 30-month test results.
+See the tables below for a summary of both 24- and 30-month test results.

 ManufacturerModelCopperZinc2-year (panel)30-month (panel) Price (gallon)